Lightning-Universe/Training-Studio_app/docs/source/workflows/run_training_studio_app.rst

 1. Setup your environment
 *************************

-In order to run the Research Studio App, you need to complete the :doc:`installation guide <../installation>`.
+In order to run the Training Studio App, you need to complete the :doc:`installation guide <../installation>`.

 ----